7 people at German university victims of apparent poisoning

 BERLIN (AP) — Seven people at a university in western Germany have received medical treatment after showing symptoms of poisoning, and prosecutors have opened an investigation into suspicions of attempted murder, authorities said Tuesday.

-The employees of the Technical University in Darmstadt, south of Frankfurt, experienced medical problems on Monday.
+The employees and students at the Technical University in Darmstadt, south of Frankfurt, experienced medical problems on Monday.
 Police say that milk cartons and water containers in one of the buildings on the campus appear to have been contaminated with a harmful substance between Friday and Monday.
-There was no immediate word on what that substance was, but the contaminated liquid was said to have a powerful smell.
+The contaminated liquid was said to have a powerful smell.

 Police and prosecutors said Tuesday that they had searched other university buildings as a precaution but found nothing else linked to the suspected poisoning.
 They also said no one else had come forward with symptoms.